rajashravan/Tinder_Lending/README.md

 # Tinder_Lending
-Prototype of a Peer to Peer Lending Platform, Tinder style
+Prototype of a Peer to Peer Lending Platform, implemented in a Tinder-like format.

 Open Loop.vp with JustinMind